niteshsharma99/niteshsharma99/README.md

 - 🔭 I’m currently working on ...Devops tools
-- 🌱 I’m currently learning ...Java Script and Redhat Openshift
+- 🌱 I’m currently learning ...Kubernetes Security and GitOps
 - 💬 Ask me about ...Devops and its tools
 - 📫 How to reach me: ...ns476280@gmail.com
-- ⚡ Fun fact: ...Equal is Not Always Equal in Javascript.